 In 2008, they evolved into a trio, with the addition of bass playing, cartoonist Ado Osborne.
-Together, they produced their second production Surf Safari.
-They began working with Sydney-based agent School Performance Tours (SPT), touring schools in regional Australia, performing over 200 shows that year.
-They followed up in 2009 with a season at the Melbourne International Comedy Festival.
+Together, they produced their second stage production, Surf Safari.
+They signed with agent School Performance Tours (SPT), performing up to 200 primary school shows a year.
+In 2009 they performed a season at the Melbourne International Comedy Festival.
 In 2010, they released their widely acclaimed sophomore album, Surf Safari.

 In 2018, they released their third album, Quest for the Ultimate Rhythm, a tribute to the original production, celebrating the songs that have now been performed to over 250,000 children.

 The Bongo Brothers continue to tour regional and metro Australia, are currently working on an animation pilot for TV, have an EP due for release mid-2022 and are writing their third stage production, Mind Beatz – Learning 4 Life.